 IKEM: I had my primary education at Nwora Umunna Memorial Primary School, Onitsha, and proceeded to Washington Memorial Grammar School, Onitsha for my secondary education.
 My higher education was at Edo State University, now Ambrose Ali University, Ekpoma, Edo State for a Bachelor of Science Degree in Political Science.

 I had a post-graduate degree in Business Management at Nnamdi Azikiwe University, Awka, Anambra State.

 ILT: How did you venture into music?

-IKEM: I had been into music right from my tender age.
+IKEM: I had been into music right from a tender age.
 I started with cultural music.
 As a kid, I used to be the lead dancer for Ncheta Ka Cultural Group.
 Interestingly, wherever we performed, I used to entertain the crowd.
 It was from there that I graduated into being a flutist, specializing in the local flute called, Oja.

 Later, I was attached to Nkolika Cultural Group as their flutist.
-I still play flute professionally till date but my singing career actually started from the gospel band; while in secondary school, I joined Anglican Youth Fellowship (AYF) Band of Emmanuel Church.
-It was during my membership of that gospel band that I discovered and nurtured my singing talent.
+I still play flute professionally till date but my singing career actually started from the gospel band; while in secondary school, I joined the Anglican Youth Fellowship (AYF) Band of Emmanuel Church.
+It was during my membership in that gospel band that I discovered and nurtured my singing talent.
 In the process, I became the band’s lead vocalist and we eventually released two gospel albums that were hits and commercial success in the early 1990s; Ocho Mma and Asi n’arum abulu s’onu.